Jared Cannonier

-Jared Cannonier (born March 16, 1984) is an American professional mixed martial artist.
-He currently fights in the Middleweight division for the Ultimate Fighting Championship (UFC).
-As of November 15, 2022, he is #3 in the UFC middleweight rankings.
+Jared Christopher Cannonier (born March 16, 1984) is an American professional mixed martial artist.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+As of October 21, 2025, he is #10 in the UFC middleweight rankings.

 Mixed martial arts career

 Early career

 Cannonier began his amateur mixed martial arts career in early 2011, winning his first two fights by knockout.
 In June 2011, he made his professional MMA debut in Alaska.
 He fought sporadically over the next five years, amassing a record of 7–0.

 Ultimate Fighting Championship

 2015

 In October 2014, it was announced that Cannonier had signed with the UFC.
 In his debut he faced Shawn Jordan in a Heavyweight bout at UFC 182 on January 3, 2015.
 He lost the fight via knockout in the first round.

 Replacing injured Matt Van Buren, Cannonier was scheduled to face Jonathan Wilson at UFC Fight Night 73 on August 8, 2015.
 In turn, Cannonier was forced to pull out due to an injury and was replaced by Chris Dempsey.